microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (JavaScript).md

 1. Verify that the "accepted" container holds seven images. **These are the images that were classified as neither adult nor racy by the Computer Vision API**.

-	> It may take a minute or more for all of the images to appear in the container.
-If necessary, click **Refresh** every few seconds until you see all seven images.
+	> It may take a few minutes for the images to appear in the container.
+If necessary, click **Refresh** periodically until you see all seven images.
+The delay occurs because the function was "idle" and you chose **Consumption Plan** as the hosting plan in Exercise 1, Step 3.
+Consumption Plan is the most cost-efficient way to run Azure Functions, but can incur delays if the function hasn't executed for a while.
+For more information, see [Choose the correct service plan for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).

     ![Images uploaded to the "accepted" container](Images/accepted-images.png)